max-190/walterparse/README.md

 When calling with command line parameters, it must be of the form `wp -m <data_m> -n <data_n>`, where the data belonging to the flag must be of the correct type and immediately following the flag.

 When calling with a shortcut, it must be of the form `wp =x`.

+## to be implemented:
+- Default values
+- Define some flags, rest default
+- Shortcut but also define only some flags